risawitama/verbose-potato/README.md

-## What happens to a frog's car when it breaks down?
-It gets toad.
+## "What time is it?"
+I don't know... it keeps changing.